phtviet/hugo-portfolio/content/about/index.en.md

 ## Why I made this site

-When I began my job hunting process in data-related fields, I often feel lost and not good enough for certain roles that I'm interested in.

-As a result, I decided to create this blog firstly as a learning experience into web development, albeit a simple one.
+I created this blog firstly as a learning experience into web development, albeit a simple one.
 Secondly, I aim to build and share my personal projects that are related to Data Science here for anyone interested in finding out what I do.
-Lastly, I also post my occasional ramblings here as blog posts in order to further improve my writing. &#128522;
+Lastly, I also post my writings here as blog posts to share with the world.
+If you happen to come across and enjoy them, I'm immensely grateful! &#128522;

 ## Education

-After completing a Bachelor degree in Economics and Finance at University of Melbourne in December 2018, I'm now working towards a Master degree in Data Science at Monash University, graduating in July 2022.
+After completing a Bachelor degree in Economics and Finance at University of Melbourne in December 2018, I'm now working towards a Master degree in Data Science at Monash University, graduating in May 2024.

-I hope to be able to combine these two different areas (Data Science and Economics) and create projects that are interesting and insightful.
+I hope to be able to combine these two different areas (Data Science and Economics) and create projects and writings that are interesting and insightful.

 ## Personal interests

-I see myself as a man of science and numbers, but I'm particularly interested in reading, discussing and immersing in anything related to the creative arts and social sciences.
+I like to read, and learn new things outside of my comfort zone.

 > "And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for." - John Keating, *Dead Poets Society*

-I'm also a keen tennis and guitar player, as well as an avid gamer.
-Recently, I'm trying to learn French with Duolingo but it's not going well so far &#128517;
+I also love to play tennis, and the guitar.

 ## My resume